PowerweaveInc/highs/README.md

 ## Example

-The following simple example is a translation [from Wikipedia](https://en.wikipedia.org/wiki/Linear_programming#Example):
+Here is a simple example:

 ```haskell
 import qualified Data.Map.Strict as Map